yshuang246810/MSE544_Week1_Hands_on/README.md

 ## Assignment

-Upload the `big_data.txt` file created in the fourth task to canvas.
+Complete the Canvas Week 1 assignment quiz.
+Then, upload the big_data.txt file created in the fourth task to the quiz.